 - Intensive Outpatient Treatment (IOP)-unlike RTC programs, intensive outpatient programs do not require patients to live on campus.
 Rather, they visit as often as needed and receive the appropriate guidance that can help them in their day-to-day lives.
 These programs are good patients who do not require 24/7 care and who will benefit from continuing to live at home with their families.

 - Wilderness Programs-wilderness programs are unique because they allow adolescents to learn more about themselves will being deeply submerged in nature.
 The goal is to eliminate the pressures substances, situations, or people that may pose a negative influence on their life, while also enabling them to gain a unique perspective on the world.
+This option is effective for teens & adolescents who are less responsive to traditional psychotherapeutic therapy sessions.

 - Work/Farm/Labor Programs-these programs allow teenagers to gain a valuable set of skills, discipline, and self-determination that can allow them to successfully learn to cope with and overcome whatever condition it is they may have.
 These programs are particularly good for teens who need an alternative to some of the more traditional options mentioned above.